daattali/beautiful-jekyll/resources_pages/install_ds_stack_mac.md

 conda 4.8.2
 ```

-If you see `zsh: command not found: conda`, see the section on [Bash](#bash-shell) above to set your default Terminal shell to Bash as opposed to Zsh.
+> Note: If you see `zsh: command not found: conda`, see the section on [Bash](#bash-shell) above to set your default Terminal shell to Bash as opposed to Zsh.

 After installation, in terminal type the following to ask for the version of Python:
 ```